-But despite how lonely it may feel, you’re not alone.
-Fortunately, MS support groups make it easy to connect with others who are going through a similar experience.
-A source of inspiration, motivation, and comfort MS support groups provide members with a safe place to share and learn.
+But you don't have to navigate it alone.
+MS support groups offer an avenue to connect with others who are going through a similar experience.
+A source of inspiration, motivation, education, and comfort MS support groups provide members with a safe place to share and learn.

-Whether you’re looking for therapeutic techniques to manage daily symptoms or would like to connect with other multiple sclerosis patients in-person, these best online MS support groups have it all.
+Whether you’re looking for therapeutic techniques to manage daily symptoms or would like to connect with other multiple sclerosis patients in-person, these best online MS support groups can help.

 The Multiple Sclerosis Foundation Facebook group is an excellent place to ask questions, find answers, offer advice, and connect to resources.
 The group thrives with a strong sense of community that can be felt through the personal stories often shared.
 From discussions about medication side effects to talks about how to cope with chronic pain - there are always thoughtful conversations to engage in and learn from.
 With nearly 20,000 members, it’s one of the most active MS support groups on Facebook.

-Healthline’s Facebook page, Living with Multiple Sclerosis, makes a great home base for accessing all sorts of information on MS. With a constant stream of content being shared each day, It’s one of the most consistent MS support groups.
-In addition to sharing their own articles from the Healthline website, they also feature pieces from around the web.
-They cover topics ranging from ‘How Pregnancy Affects MS’ to ‘6 Signs a Caregiver May Be Burned Out and 7 Ways to Help’, and share helpful tools like this free, web-based symptom self-management program that helps patients receive behavioral health care for chronic pain, fatigue, and depression.
+Healthline’s Facebook page, Living with Multiple Sclerosis, makes a great home base for accessing all sorts of information on MS. With a constant stream of content being shared each day, it’s one of the most consistent MS support groups.
+In addition to featuring articles from the Healthline website, they also post pieces from around the web.
+Topics range from ‘How Pregnancy Affects MS’ to ‘6 Signs a Caregiver May Be Burned Out and 7 Ways to Help', so there's something everyone can relate to.
+Plus, they share great tools like this free, web-based symptom self-management program that helps patients receive behavioral health care for chronic pain, fatigue, and depression.